tulja/flow-provisoning-ovs/README.md

 ovs-vsctl --data=bare --no-heading --columns=name find interface \
              external_ids:container_id="cont1"  \
              external_ids:container_iface="eth0"
-#output from above will the ovs-port-id for cont1.
+#output from above will be the ovs-port-id for cont1.
 Note it for next step.

 ovs-vsctl --data=bare --no-heading --columns=name find interface \
              external_ids:container_id="cont2"  \
              external_ids:container_iface="eth0"
-#output from above will the ovs-port-id for cont2.
+#output from above will be the ovs-port-id for cont2.
 Note it for next step.
 ```
 * Let say we got the below values for ovs-port-ids (from the above step).
 ```